-Visitor Spending Trends
+Truckee Visitor Spending Trends - 2023 vs. 2024

-- Total Visitor Spending: Increased slightly to $245.7 million, up from $243.9 million in 2023.
+- Total Visitor Spending: Increased slightly to $245.7 million, up from $243.9 million in 2023

 Visitor Behavior & Accommodation Trends

-- Hotels and Motels: Visitor spending increased from $64.4 million in 2023 to $67.8 million in 2024, a 5.3% rise.
-This rebound suggests a renewed interest in traditional lodging options.
+- Hotels and Lodges: Visitor spending in these accommodations increased from $64.4 million in 2023 to $67.8 million in 2024, a 5.3% rise.

-- Private Homes (VFR - Visiting Friends & Relatives): Spending rose modestly from $22.6 million to $22.8 million (+0.8%), showing that travel to see friends and family remains a steady, reliable component of Truckee’s visitor base.
+- Private Homes (VFR - Visiting Friends & Relatives): very slight gain from $22.6 million to $22.8 million (+0.8%).

 How Visitor Dollars Flow Through the Local Economy

-With 70% of total visitor spending in 2024 coming from guests who stayed in paid lodging—hotels, motels, and short-term vacation rentals (STVRs)—Truckee’s tourism economy continues to be anchored by overnight visitors.
-These guests not only contribute directly through accommodation fees but also generate significant secondary impacts across local businesses.
-In 2024, overall visitor spending increased slightly, rising from $243.9 million to $245.7 million.
-While modest, this uptick reflects a market that is leveling out after post-pandemic highs.
+With 70% of total visitor spending in 2024 attributed to guests who stayed in paid lodging—brand hotels, boutique lodges, and short-term vacation rentals (STVRs)—Truckee’s tourism economy continues to be anchored by overnight visitors.
+These guests not only contribute directly through lodging revenue but also generate significant secondary impacts across local businesses.

 Here’s how that $245.7 million in total visitor spending breaks down:

-- Accommodations: Spending totaled $70.3 million, down slightly (-2.1%) from 2023.
-This softening aligns with broader flattening in overnight visitor growth and slight declines in STR activity.
+- Accommodations: Spending on lodging totaled $70.3 million, down slightly (-2.1%) from 2023.

-- Food Service (restaurants and dining): One of the few sectors to see growth, rising to $43.3 million, a +8.3% increase year-over-year.
-This suggests that dining remains a strong part of the Truckee visitor experience.
+- Food Service (restaurants): One of the few sectors to see growth between 2023-2024, rising to $43.3 million, an 8.3% increase year-over-year.

-- Food Stores (groceries and convenience): $50.9 million, up 1.8% from 2023 which saw $50 million.
+- Food Stores (groceries and convenience): $50.9 million, up 1.8% from 2023 at $50 million.

-- Arts, Entertainment & Recreation: $21.5 million saw a 5.3% jump from 2023 indicating visitors continue to show interest in experiences.
+- Arts, Entertainment & Recreation: $21.5 million saw a 5.3% jump from 2023.

-- Retail Sales (shopping, souvenirs, gear): $39.9 million, down 4.1% from 2023, suggesting that visitors are reducing or watching their discretionary income spending.
+- Retail Sales (shopping, souvenirs, gear): $39.9 million, down 4.1% from 2023.

 Employment and Earnings